thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/SealedRunes.md

       return 0;
     }

-this is the main function, which simply asks us for our inputs. de-compiling the function `check_input()` we get the following code
+This is the main function, which simply asks us for our inputs.
+Decompiling the function `check_input()` we get the following code

     void __fastcall check_input(const char *a1)